CS207Team10/cs207-FinalProject/README.md

 To use our new features, the users can first provide the reaction equation, initial concentration for each specie, necessary constants(A, b, E, T, R) and a time t, and then call the concentration change function to compute concentration change for each specie in this reaction, or directly call equilibrium function to see whether the reaction reaches the equilibrium at the given time t.

-# equilibrium
+### equilibrium
-It is oftenly useful to know if the system has reached equilibrium at the end of the simulation at time "t".
+It is useful to know if the system has reached equilibrium at the end of the simulation at time "t".
-To make such judgements, we
+The new feature named "equilibrium" judges if the sytem has reached equilibrium.
+Here, we consider a simulation with time-interval (0,t).
+If the largest concentration among chemical species at time "t" is "C", then the characteristic slope of the system can be calculated as "C/t".
+We judge the system to be in equilibrium if all the slopes of the concentrations at the last two time steps are less than the value "1e-8xC/t".